Jaharmi/archive_osx_installer_app/README.md

 Then it pounces!
 Hazel runs the "archive\_osx\_installer\_app" script, which does _all_ of the heavy lifting.

 1. It determines the version number and build of OS X in the app (without using the entire InstallESD.dmg).
+Short OS X version numbers are padded with ".0" so that they look and sort better alongside subsequent updates.
+Version "10.10" becomes "10.10.0."
 1. It copies the OS X Install app to a temporary folder.
 Please note that you'll want enough space for this — and for each OS X Install application that you currently have in /Applications, if you add the Hazel rule, below.
 1. It archives the temporary folder to a compressed disk image in /Users/Shared.
-(You know I dig [disk image compression](http://www.jaharmi.com/2007/01/18/compressed_mac_os_x_disk_image_statistics).)
+(You know I dig [disk image compression](http://www.jaharmi.com/2007/01/18/compressed_mac_os_x_disk_image_statistics), so this image is compressed with Zlib level 9.)
 Again, this is making yet another copy, so you'll want enough disk space for that.
 1. It removes the temporary folder to free up space.

 Examples of actual disk images saved to /Users/Shared: